BetikuOluwatobi/clustering_analysis_on_spotify_million_songs/README.md

 ## KMeans Clustering

-After text preprocessing, the KMeans clustering algorithm is applied to the transformed data.
+After text preprocessing, the K-means clustering algorithm is applied to the transformed data.
 The following evaluation techniques are employed:

 - **Elbow Method**: Used to determine the optimal number of clusters by analyzing the inertia (within-cluster sum of squares) for different values of k.
 - **Silhouette Analysis**: A graphical tool to measure how tightly grouped the samples within each cluster are.
 The silhouette score ranges from -1 to 1, where higher values indicate better-defined clusters.